filoxo/blog/src/resume.md

 _Apr 2018 – Oct 2018_ {.text-sm}

-- Released Canopy eSign
+- Developed and released Canopy eSign product, the most anticipated feature of the year
-- Led accessibility planning
-  {.list-disc .list-inside}
+- Lead accessibility initiative to identify and plan for resolving common a11y issues {.list-disc .list-inside}

 </div>